-If you’re an author and you want to make more than $500 per year, you need a website.
+I think it's pretty common knowledge at this point that if you’re an author who wants to make more than $500 per year, you need a website and an email list.

 A website is important because it’s the place where your biggest fans can come to find out about your books.

 More importantly, it’s the place where your biggest fans can send other people to see your work.

 But a website isn’t enough.